corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/tutorials/run-demo-cordapp.md

 4. Deploy the network using `corda-cli` and `docker-compose`:
   `corda-cli network deploy -n solar-system | docker-compose -f - up`

+{{< note >}}
+The safest and preferred method for seeing the contents of the network is by piping to Docker.

+While this is *not* the recommended approach, you can also output the contents to a file if you want to see what is happening.
+Use this command to do so: `corda-cli network deploy -n solar-system -f solar-system.yaml > solar-system-compose.yaml`.
+{{< /note >}}

 5. Check the CorDapp's status using [Corda CLI](../../../../../en/platform/corda/5.0-dev-preview-1/corda-cli/overview.md):
   `corda-cli network status -n solar-system`